-- Effective 12 January 2021, United Arab Emirates is removed from the travel corridor list. - Effective 9 January 2021: - Entry is suspended for travellers who have visited any southern African country in the previous 10 days (Namibia, Zimbabwe, Botswana, Eswatini, Zambia, Malawi, Lesotho, Mozambique and Angola - as well as Seychelles and Mauritius). - This does not apply to British or Irish nationals, longer-term visa holders and permanent residents, who can enter but are required to self-isolate for 10 days on arrival. - Botswana, Israel (and Jerusalem), Mauritius and Seychelles are removed from the travel corridor list.
-Travellers from these locations will need to selfisolate on arrival. - A breach of self-isolation would be punishable with a £1000 fixed penalty notice in England, or potential prosecution and unlimited fine.
+- Effective 15 January 2021, the Azores, Chile and Madeira are removed from the travel corridor list. - Effective 12 January 2021, United Arab Emirates is removed from the travel corridor list. - Effective 9 January 2021: - Entry is suspended for travellers who have visited any southern African country in the previous ten days (Namibia, Zimbabwe, Botswana, Eswatini, Zambia, Malawi, Lesotho, Mozambique and Angola - as well as Seychelles and Mauritius). - This does not apply to British or Irish nationals, longer-term visa holders and permanent residents, who can enter but are required to self-isolate for 10 days on arrival. - Botswana, Israel (and Jerusalem), Mauritius and Seychelles are removed from the travel corridor list.
+Travellers from these locations will need to selfisolate on arrival. - Effective 24 December, entry is suspended for travellers who have visited South Africa in the previous 10 days. - This does not apply to British or Irish nationals, longer-term visa holders and permanent residents, who can enter but are required to self-isolate for 10 days on arrival. - A breach of self-isolation would be punishable with a £1000 fixed penalty notice in England, or potential prosecution and unlimited fine.
 The devolved administrations will set out their own enforcement approaches. - There are some exemptions to the quarantine requirement, including: - Certain senior executives; - Road haulage and freight workers, to ensure the supply of goods is not impacted; - Anyone moving from within the Common Travel Area, covering Ireland, the Channel Islands and the Isle of Man; - Seasonal Agricultural Workers who will self-isolate on the property where they are working. - All registered health and care professionals must self-isolate when returning to England from a high-risk country.
 The previous exemption, in place since the beginning of June, has been removed. - Many UK visa application centres abroad have resumed operations.